smartfog/fogflow/doc/en/source/example3.rst

 An example usage of Fiware IoT-Agent JSON sending location-based temerature data to thin broker is given below.
 Iot Agent requires following three requests for sending NGSI Data to broker.

-**Service Provisioning - ** Service provisioning or group provisioning is used by IoT Agent to set some default commands or attributes like authentication key, optional context broker endpoint, etc. for anonymous devices.
+- **Service Provisioning:** Service provisioning or group provisioning is used by IoT Agent to set some default commands or attributes like authentication key, optional context broker endpoint, etc. for anonymous devices.

 Following is the curl request for creating or registring a service on IoT Agent.